jekyll/jekyll/docs/_docs/pages.md

 └── contact.html  # => http://example.com/contact.html
 ```

 If you have a lot of pages, you can organize them into subfolders.
-The same subfolders that are used to group your pages in our project's source will exist in the `_site` folder when your site builds.
-Each individual page is generated said folders as file_name.html
+Unless there is a permalink entry in the page's front matter the same subfolders that are used to group your pages in your project's source will exist in the `_site` folder when your site builds.
+Each individual page is generated in said folders as file_name.html

 ```sh
 .